-Schweigman& is known for their ability to transport the audience into a poetic twilight zone, into extraordinary worlds without words, where the imagination runs riot.
-Each performance is an experience for the body and the senses.
-What happens if for a moment we stop defining and rationalising, and doing what our brain does best?
+Schweigman& is known for its ability to transport visitors into a poetic twilight zone, into extraordinary worlds without words, where the imagination runs riot.
+Each performance or installation is a rich experience for the body and the senses.
+What happens if for a moment we stop defining and rationalising, and start doing what our brain does best?
 If we create space just to look, listen and feel?

 even the toughest audience is moved

 The Schweigman& method

 Over the years, director Boukje Schweigman has developed her own unique phenomenological method in making theatre.
 This is based on the tradition of abstract mime and like the philosophical strand of phenomenology it places sensory perception at its heart: